xapian/xapian-docsprint/advanced/replication.rst

 there is one configuration step to be performed on the master machine, and two servers to run.

-.. todo:: XAPIAN_MAX_CHANGESETS is not irrelevant in brass.
-We should talk about
-          that here but only if we are clear what version it was added in.

-Firstly, on the master machine, the indexer must be run with the environment variable `XAPIAN_MAX_CHANGESETS` set to a non-zero value.
-(Currently, the actual value it is set to is irrelevant, but I suggest using a value of 10).
-This will cause changeset files to be created whenever a transaction is performed, which allow the transaction to be replayed efficiently on a replica of the database.
+Firstly, on the master machine, the indexer must be run with the environment variable `XAPIAN_MAX_CHANGESETS` set to a non-zero value, which will cause changeset files to be created whenever a transaction is committed.
+A changeset file allows the transaction to be replayed efficiently on a replica of the database.

+The value which `XAPIAN_MAX_CHANGESETS` is set to determines the maximum number of changeset files which will be kept.
+The best number to keep depends on how frequently you run replication and how big your transactions are - if not all the changeset files needed to update a replica are present, a full copy of the database will be sent, but at some point this becomes more efficient anyway.  `10` is probably a good value to start with.

 Secondly, also on the master machine, run the `xapian-replicate-server` server to serve the databases which are to be replicated.
 This takes various